 India 2020: How Govt's initiatives will shape up the healthcare narrative

 New Delhi, Dec 08: India's healthcare has become one of the largest sectors - both in terms of revenue and employment.
-Healthcare sector not merely medical care but also covers all aspects pro preventive care too.
+Healthcare sector not merely medical care but also covers all aspects of pro-preventive care too.
 It consists of companies that provide hospitals, medical devices, clinical trials, outsourcing, telemedicine, medical tourism, health insurance and medical equipment.

 Thanks to the several initiatives taken by the incumbent government in recent years, today the healthcare sector in India is growing at a brisk pace due to its vast coverage, services and increasing expenditure by public and private players.